(Hardcastle, Stevens, Krause, Harwood)

 Active galaxies (AGN) are bright regions at the centres of a small minority of galaxies, powered by accretion onto the galactic-centre supermassive black hole.

 Our work on 'normal' AGN, where jets are not the primary interest, focuses on the AGN/galaxy connection and on the broad-band spectral energy distributions of AGN.
-We have active projects on the star-formation properties of AGN hosts in the Herschel-ATLAS fields and on the SEDs of z=1 AGN.

 The most poorly understood class of active galaxies is the small minority of radio-loud objects (including radio galaxies and radio-loud quasars), in which the active nucleus emits twin relativistic jets of highly energetic particles (electrons and positrons, and maybe heavier particles too).
 These jets can propagate out to distances of megaparsecs and the material that flows through them inflates large `lobes' of energetic plasma which radiates by the synchrotron process.
 Radio observations give insight into their complex and disparate structure but cannot on their own tell us much about quantities that interest us as physicists (energetics, internal physical conditions, dynamics and so on).
-In the last few years, using the new generation of imaging X-ray telescopes (Chandra and XMM-Newton), it has become possible to make observations that probe these physical conditions directly.
+In the past two decades, using the new generation of imaging X-ray telescopes (Chandra and XMM-Newton), it has become possible to make observations that probe these physical conditions directly.
 We are interested in the following aspects:

 X-ray and gamma-ray emission from the radio sources themselves